micheleangioni/support/README.md

 ## Cache Usage

-The Cache module can be used to give Cache capabilities to our repos, through the use of the [decorator pattern](http://en.wikipedia.org/wiki/Decorator_pattern).
+The Cache module can be used to give Cache capabilities to our repositories, through the use of the [decorator pattern](http://en.wikipedia.org/wiki/Decorator_pattern).
 We can then continue our previous example of a Post model and its repo.
 We define a `CachePostRepoDecorator` as follows

     <?php